 Having a good grappling dummy helps you improve your skills significantly and if you get a suitable one for yourself, you will definitely see a drastic difference in your training performance.
-And the cool part is that you don’t need a sparring partner 😉 I have been doing MMA training sessions with grappling dummies for a really long time and benefited from them in many different ways.
+And the cool part is that you don’t need a sparring partner 😉 I have been doing Jiu-jitsu training sessions with grappling dummies for a really long time and benefited from them in many different ways.
 I have a considerable amount of experience with them.
-With that, I also gathered information from forums, contacted authoritative figures… Shortly I did my homework and came up with 7 best grappling dummies on the market in 2018.
+With that, I also gathered information from forums, contacted authoritative figures… Shortly I did my homework and came up with 7 best grappling dummies on the market.

 Below you can find the reviews of these, thorough buyer’s guide, and my experiences as well.
 Also, you can find sizing information on product pages or here for every dummy on this list.